mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 20 containers.
 - 500 tons of radioactive materials is worth 1,000 containers.

-Each container sent back to the Tijian Expanse adds to the colony’s credit.
+Each container sent back to the Tijian Expanse adds to the colony's credit.
 While there are several Steppehaulers available, a colony producing 10 or more containers per month is expected to eventually construct its own transport ships.
-Any colony with a positive credit balance can send a message requesting a purchase using the colony’s credit, taking D3 months.
+Any colony with a positive credit balance can send a message requesting a purchase using the colony's credit, taking D3 months.
 To reflect a more mercantile Tijian Khaganate, double or triple the prices.
 Any manufactured goods not on the list may be purchased in lots of 500 tons, at a cost in containers equal to the